boxwise/boxtribute/docs/adr/adr_authorization-specification.md

 - `base_ids`: a list of base IDs that the user has access to
 - `organisation_id`: the ID of the organisation the user belongs to

-During registration, the user gets assigned a role, indicating their usergroup and the bases they belong to.
+During registration, the user manually gets assigned a role, indicating their usergroup and the bases they belong to.
 The role is named like `base_1_coordinator`.

-From the user's role the ABPs are derived via a script (?).

-When the user has successfully logged in, an Auth0 post-login action script runs.
+When the user has successfully logged in, a custom Auth0 post-login action script runs ([`create-dynamic-permissions`](https://github.com/boxwise/system-management/blob/main/services/auth0/dev/actions/create-dynamic-permissions/code.js)).
 The script creates a JWT with the content derived from user authorization data and their role.
-Most importantly the script creates base-specific RBPs for the current user (see below about their format).
+Most importantly the script derives ABPs and base-specific RBPs for the current user (see below about their format).

 #### Specification of custom JWT

-The JWT contains standard and customs fields.
+The JWT (access and ID token, unless specified otherwise) contains standard and customs fields.

 Field name | Kind | Description | Usage
 :--- | :--- | :--- | :---